 Sandbag from Super Smash Bros.
 Melee and Brawl feels no pain at all, and apparently likes to see how far it can get hit.

 Vice Admiral Arthur Norbank in Nexus: The Jupiter Incident has a really hard time dying, despite his numerous failures as a commander and despite the players' sincerest wishes.
-His ships have been blown up so many times (due to his own incompetence), it's always an unpleasant suprise whenever he shows up safe and sound.
+His ships have been blown up so many times (due to his own incompetence), it's always an unpleasant surprise whenever he shows up safe and sound.
 In a later mission, the player has a chance to leave Norbank to die.
-This troper imagines most players did just that.

 Fritz from Brain Dead 13.
 During his big hunt he's often hurt and damaged in several ways, including being stomped, locked in an iron maiden, having bits of a Frankenstein monster fall on him, getting shot in the face by his own cannon and so on.
 And let's not mention the stairs....